WebKit/Documentation/docs/Ports/WindowsPort.md

 You need openssl.exe in your PATH to run wpt server.
 XAMPP contains openssl.exe in C:\xampp\apache\bin directory.
 Append the directory to your PATH.

-Open the WinKit command prompt as administrator because http tests need to run Apache service.
+Open the WebKit command prompt as administrator because http tests need to run Apache service.

 Invoke `run-webkit-tests`.